March 17, 2021

 metroSTOR have installed over 10,000 external storage units since 2013, mostly retro-fitted into older social housing blocks to reduce fire risk and fly-tipping, to encourage residents to recycle and enhance neighbourhoods.
 It is this expertise that has helped us develop a wide range of bin storage products designed to increase recycling, and help our clients understand the requirements to ensure that effective recycling is established.

-I am a keen advocate of modular external storage as opposed to traditional methods of construction. metroSTOR’s modular units are easy to specify, highly configurable, highly secure and that look great!
+I am a keen advocate of modular external storage as opposed to traditional methods of construction. metroSTOR’s modular recycling bin stores are easy to specify, highly configurable, highly secure and that look great!
 Our stores can be specified to meet your accessibility requirements with many different cladding types and green roof options available.

 Ease of inclusion into your project!